-Block C - a 9 storey building, which will accommodate a total of 99 units (no. 70 studios and no. 29 one-bed apartments) across the top eight floors.
+Block C - a 9 storey building, which will accommodate a total of 101 units (no. 60 studios, no. 31 one-bed apartments and no. 10 two-bed apartments) across the nine floors.
 At ground floor level, Block C also contains:

 - Entrance Lobby / Foyer

 - Communal / Games Area

 - Laundry

 - Bin Store

 - Bike Store 30 Spaces

 - Plant

 - 3.5 The three blocks are linked with two entrance lobbies, which allow for access from within the internal courtyard, and from outside the proposal, on Edgar Row and Scotland Road respectively.
-A full schedule of proposed accommodation is provided at Appendix 4.

 - 3.6 The ground floor area fronting Scotland Road and Edgar Street will primarily contain the required communal areas, with the larger entrance into Block B & C. Refuse stores, plant room, substation and cycle storage are located at the rear of the development together with a small staff car park accessed from Gardener's Row.
-In addition, on the ground floor of Block A there are three studio apartments.

 - 3.7 The individual residential units are simply arranged either side of the central corridor accessed by the four main stair/lift cores.